1: Select a Business

 Acquiring a Business is a Reversible Decision

 Your decision to acquire a business is reversible, and you can sell a business later if you find it isn’t an ideal fit.
-If you maintain revenue and profitability, you’re unlikely to experience a loss when you sell.
+If you maintain revenue and profitability, you’re unlikely to experience a significant loss when you sell.
 You could buy a business, run it, then sell for a profit in the same amount of time it takes another buyer to “watch the market” and “plan the perfect time to jump.”
 The knowledge and experience you acquire during this process can also allow you to proceed more intelligently the second time around.

 Entrepreneurship is a Journey, not a Destination

-Some attempt entrepreneurship and ultimately decide it’s not suitable for them, and that’s fair.
+Some people attempt entrepreneurship and ultimately decide it’s not suitable for them, and that’s fair.
 Your entrepreneurial journey allows you to learn and grow, and the sooner you begin, the sooner you can decide if entrepreneurship is for you.

 Discover Yourself